Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Introduction

+In this paper, we provide answers to these questions using an example in which the retailer's sole possible action is to control the price.
+In such a problem, a retailer sells a limited inventory over a finite sales season.
+The demand is a Poisson process whose intensity is controlled by the prevailing price posted by the retailer.
+The relationship between the price and the demand rate is not known to the retailer and she can only learn this information through observing realized demand at the price she sets.
+Specifically, we are interested in a non-parametric setting in which the retailer knows little about the demand function except some regularity conditions.
+The objective of the retailer is to maximize her revenue over the entire selling season.

-As discussed in much literature, the key of a good pricing algorithm under demand uncertainty lies in its ability to balance the tension between demand learning (exploration) and near-optimal pricing (exploitation).
+As discussed in prior literature, the key of a good pricing algorithm under demand uncertainty lies in its ability to balance the tension between demand learning (exploration) and near-optimal pricing (exploitation).
 The more time one spends in price exploration, the less time remains to exploit the knowledge to obtain the optimal revenue.
-On the other hand, if not enough price exploration is performed, then one may not be able to find a price good enough to achieve satisfactory revenue.
+On the other hand, if exploration is not done sufficiently, then one may not be able to find a price good enough to achieve a satisfactory revenue.
 This is especially true in the non-parametric setting where it is harder to infer structural information from the observed demand.
-Previously, researchers proposed price learning algorithms with separated learning and doing phases, where a grid of prices are tested and then the optimal one is used for pricing.
-Theoretic results are established to show that those algorithms achieve asymptotic optimality at a decent rate, see Besbes and Zeevi \cite{besbes}.
+In prior literature, researchers have proposed price learning algorithms with separated learning and doing phases, in which a grid of prices are tested and then the optimal one is used for pricing.
+Theoretical results are established to show that those algorithms achieve asymptotic optimality at a decent rate, see Besbes and Zeevi \cite{besbes}.

-One of our main contributions in this paper is to propose a dynamic price learning algorithm that iteratively performs price experimentation within a shrinking series of intervals that always contain the optimal price (with high probability).
-We show that this dynamic price learning algorithm achieves better asymptotic revenue (in terms of the regret, which is the relative loss to the case when the demand function is known exactly, and as problem size grows large) than the grid learning strategy.
-By showing a worst-case example for all possible policies, we prove that our algorithm provides the near best asymptotic performance over all possible pricing policies.
-To our best knowledge, this is the first time such an algorithm is proposed and analyzed.
-This result suggests that we should not separate price experimentation and exploitation, instead, we should combine ``learning'' and ``doing'' in a concurrent procedure, which might be of interest to revenue management practitioners.
+The main contribution of our paper is to propose a dynamic price-learning algorithm that iteratively performs price experimentation within a shrinking series of intervals that always contain the optimal price (with high probability).
+We show that our dynamic price-learning algorithm has a tighter upper bound on the asymptotic regret (the relative loss to the clairvoyant optimal revenue) than the one-time grid learning strategy.
+By further providing a worst-case example, we prove that our algorithm provides the near best asymptotic performance over all possible pricing policies.
+Our result provides important managerial insights to revenue management practitioners: we should not separate price experimentation from exploitation, instead, we should combine ``learning'' and ``doing'' in a concurrent procedure to achieve the smallest revenue loss.